2020PB/police-brutality/reports/Oregon.md

 Additional footage shows flashbangs used at that time.
 In addition, a reporter claims a flashbang exploded on his foot.

-tags: shoot, projectile, tear-gas, protestor, stun-grenade, journalist
+tags: shoot, projectile, tear-gas, protester, stun-grenade, journalist

 id: or-portland-91